Skip to main content

 Interactive (OAuth)

-Run dci login to authenticate via the DoiT Console in your browser:
+Run dci login to authenticate via the console in your browser:

 dci login

 This opens a browser window, prompts you to log in, completes an OAuth flow, and caches credentials locally.
-The first time you run any command, the CLI triggers this flow automatically.
+In an interactive terminal, the first command you run triggers this flow automatically; non-interactive sessions (CI, pipes, agents) never wait for a browser — without credentials they fail fast with AUTHENTICATION_REQUIRED and a pointer to DCI_API_KEY.

 To clear cached credentials: